AR Fox: Lucha Underground (2016–2018)

 In March 2016, Fox started working for Lucha Underground as Dante Fox, a storyline military friend of Killshot, who had supposedly been killed in combat.
 Fox feuded with Killshot until June 25 and the season three concluding Ultima Lucha Tres event, where he was defeated by Killshot in a "Hell of War" match.
 The following day, Fox and Killshot, having seemingly made up, teamed with Willie Mack to win the Lucha Underground Trios Championship.

-All Elite Wrestling (2022–present)
+All Elite Wrestling / Ring of Honor (2022–present)

-In October 2022, AR Fox began making appearances for AEW on their AEW Dark and AEW Dark: Elevation programs.
-He picked up his first victory against Serpentico on the November 9th edition of Dark: Elevation.
-Fox made his AEW Dynamite debut on November 16, 2022, forming a trio with Dante Martin and Darius Martin in a losing effort to Death Triangle.
+In October 2022, AR Fox began making appearances for All Elite Wrestling (AEW) on their AEW Dark and AEW Dark: Elevation programs.
+He picked up his first victory against Serpentico on the November 9 edition of Dark: Elevation.
+Fox made his AEW Dynamite debut on November 16, 2022, forming a trio with Top Flight (Dante Martin and Darius Martin) in a losing effort to Death Triangle.
 On November 30, it was reported AR Fox officially signed with AEW.
+Fox also makes sporadic appearances in AEW's sister promotion Ring of Honor (ROH), usually teaming with Top Flight in trios matches against various opponents.

+Following a loss to Orange Cassidy in a match for the AEW International Championship on the July 26, 2023 episode of Dynamite, AR Fox joined the Mogul Embassy after helping Swerve Strickland defeat Darby Allin, turning heel in the process.
+On the August 23 episode of Dynamite, Strickland kicked Fox out of Mogul Embassy after the duo were defeated by Allin and Nick Wayne in a tag team match, turning face once again in the process.
+On the November 4 episode of AEW Collision, Fox was defeated by Strickland.
+Fox would spend the majority of 2023 and 2024 wrestling on Collision, AEW Rampage, and ROH HonorClub.